They call football a big boy’s game. If you excel at it, you’re the big man on campus. Or the big shot. Or big dog.

-An offensive tackle, Banner was selected in the fourth round of the 2017 draft, checking in at just shy of 6-foot-9-inches that made him the tallest lineman drafted in 10 years.
+An offensive tackle, Banner was selected in the fourth round of the 2017 draft, checking in at just shy of 6 feet, 9 inches, which made him the tallest lineman drafted in 10 years.

 Banner seems to have finally found a home in Pittsburgh, his fourth city since entering the league.
 But he has always loomed large.
 (He weighed 385 pounds in 2015 while at USC.)

-Chuck Pagano, then the coach of the Indianapolis Colts after selecting Banner in the draft, put it best: “It’s scary how big this guy is.
+Chuck Pagano, then the coach of the Indianapolis Colts, put it best after selecting Banner in the draft: “It’s scary how big this guy is.
 He can barely fit in the locker room.”